firebase/genkit/docs/codelabs/codelab-chat-with-a-pdf.md

 ```

-Import `createInterface` - this will allow you to build a text-based UI:
+Import `createInterface`; this will allow you to build a text-based UI:

 ```typescript
 import {createInterface} from "node:readline/promises";